 (This tutorial is for Windows, but TS works on Linux too.
 I’ll try to cover that at some other time).

 Teamspeak (TS) can also be used when not gaming.
 For example, if you want to hold a conference among friends, or some other people.
 But I guess that for these stuff, Skype works best.
 The problem with Skype is that it provides quality at the cost of bandwidth, and when you are gaming on the low upload speeds in Mauritius, every last bit of bandwidth is important.
 So if you want a bandwidth-efficient way of holding a conference of around 16 people at a time (there can be more), Teamspeak is the way to go, without killing your connection.
+It’s also an excellent choice if you’re playing online casino games with friends, as it guarantees smooth communication without compromising your game performance.
+Be sure to check the legitimacy of the online platform you’re playing through 먹튀에임, to ensure a safe and trustworthy experience.

 To facilitate the connection among your friends, for both gaming on a virtual network as well as TS connection, we would like to recommend Hamachi.
 You can check our Hamachi article if you wish.